filecoin-project/filecoin-docs/content/en/developers/infrastructure/how-tos/spin-up-a-lite-node/index.md

 ## Prerequisites

-Please make sure you have the following software installed, and that your machine meets the hardware requirements.

-### Hardware

 Lite-nodes have fairly lightweight hardware requirements -- it's possible to run a lite-node on a Raspberry Pi 4.
 You machine should meet the following hardware requirements:

 1. At least 2 GiB of RAM
 1. A dual-core CPU.

-### Software
+To build the lite-node you'll need some specific software.
 Run the following command to install the software prerequisites:

 {{< tabs tabTotal="2">}}
 {{< tab tabName="MacOS" >}}